-Season and year long passes can be purchased at the Lake County High School Office, during registration, or at home athletic events.
+Season and year long passes can be purchased at the Lake County District Office, during registration, or at home athletic events.
 Passes are good for both high school and middle school events.

-Athletic passes are as follows:
+Athletic passes for the school year are as follows:

-Fall Season Pass - includes football, boy's soccer, and volleyball - \$50.00 for adults (18 and over), \$40.00 for Non-Lake County students under 18 and college students.
+Fall Season Pass - includes football, boys' soccer, and volleyball - \$50.00 for adults 18 and over, \$40.00 for Non-Lake County students under 18 and college students.
 Seniors can purchase a pass for \$35.00.

-Winter/Spring Season Pass - includes girls and boy's basketball, wrestling, girl's soccer, and track - \$ 50.00 for adults 18 and over, \$40.00 for Non-Lake County students under 18 and college students.
+Winter/Spring Season Pass - includes girls' and boys' basketball, girls' soccer, and track - \$50.00 for adults 18 and over, \$40.00 for Non-Lake County students under 18 and college students.
 Seniors can purchase a pass for \$35.00.